fawazsiddiqi/recommendation-system-with-a-Restricted-Boltzmann-Machine-using-tensorflow/README.md

 7. Create mock user

+We create a mock user by providing a ```mock user id``` and feeding it into the model

 <p align="center">
 <img src="https://github.com/fawazsiddiqi/recommendation-system-with-a-Restricted-Boltzmann-Machine-using-tensorflow/blob/master/images/np_mock.png?raw=true"  width="800">
 </p>

 8. List recommended movies for mock user

+We then list 20 most recommended movies for our mock user by sorting it by their recommendation scores which are provided by the model

 <p align="center">
 <img src="https://github.com/fawazsiddiqi/recommendation-system-with-a-Restricted-Boltzmann-Machine-using-tensorflow/blob/master/images/np_mock_rec.png?raw=true"  width="800">